m3g/topolink/julia/README.md

 ### Installation and data loading

 Requisites: the Julia language and the packages Plots and ProgressMeter.
-Therefore, after installing the Julia interprerter, do:
+Therefore, after installing the Julia interpreter, do:

 ```
 using Pkg